 Cisco Operating Segments

 Cisco operates four segments: Infrastructure Platforms, Applications, Security, and Other Products.
 This gives CSCO wide exposure across networking, security, collaboration, and the cloud.
 In terms of revenue, Infrastructure is the largest at 55%, Applications is the second largest followed by security.
-I mentioned in the introduction that Cisco is well known for IT hardware but they are in the middle of transforming their business to a more software subscription based business as discussed in there latest annual report.
+I mentioned in the introduction that Cisco is well known for IT hardware but they are in the middle of transforming their business to a more software subscription-based business as discussed in their latest annual report.